kubewarden/kubewarden-controller/crates/kwctl/README.md

 kwctl binaries are signed using [Sigstore](https://docs.sigstore.dev/cosign/working_with_blobs/#signing-blobs-as-files).
-When you download a [kwctl release](https://github.com/kubewarden/kwctl/releases/) each zip file contains two files that can be used for verification: kwctl.sig and kwctl.pem.
+When you download a [kwctl release](https://github.com/kubewarden/kwctl/releases/) each zip file contains two files that can be used for verification: `kwctl.sig` and `kwctl.pem`.

 In order to verify kwctl you need cosign installed, and then execute the following command: